rkt/rkt/app-container/SPEC.md

 * The container can be run on top of a cryptographically secured read-only filesystem
 * Metadata is a proven system for virtual machines

-config-drives are one means of providing metadata to containers/virtual machines, but make assumptions about filesystems which are not appropriate for all environments.
-Hence, the app container specification defines an HTTP-based metadata for providing metadata to containers.
+The app container specification defines an HTTP-based metadata service for providing metadata to containers.

 ### Metadata Server